mrft/itr8/ROADMAP.md

 Currently I don't see a lot of performance benefits of the batch support, so it could be that we might as well remove the support for that, because it complicates building new operators.

 1 thing is important: **'itr8batch' should not be a property (literally a JS property now) of the iterator, nor should it make the itr8OperatorFactory more complex (as it currently does).
 That code should be removed ASAP**.
-If we would still want to support it, it should be done as an operator that has a transIterator as its argument (or maybe support multiple arguments in order to avoid needing another itr8Pipe)
+If we would still want to support it, it should be done as an operator that has a transIterator as its argument (or maybe support multiple arguments in order to avoid needing another compose)

 Example:
 ```typescript